Walmart Case Study (Business Model):

 - Improvement in Quality Standards.

-- Improvement in human resource practices to develop competitiveness in the labor market
+- Improvement in human resource practices to develop competitiveness in the labour market

 - Healthy Lifestyle Trend.